Ghost Reveries: Reception

 Ghost Reveries peaked on the Billboard 200 at number 64 and number 62 in the UK.
-The album reached number nine in Sweden, higher than any previous Opeth release.
+The album was Opeth's first studio release to chart in Sweden, reaching number nine.

 Ghost Reveries received widespread acclaim upon release.
 Thom Jurek of AllMusic cited Ghost Reveries as a culmination of everything Opeth had worked towards throughout their career.
 Jurek defined the album as "fully realized, stunningly beautiful, and emotionally fragmented; it's a terrain where power, tenderness, and sheer grief hold forth under heavy manners.
 Awesome."
 Billboard described the album as delving further towards Opeth's progressive tendencies, commenting that the "alternating between powerful metal bursts and gauzy atmospheres requires patient listening, but it allows for better exploration of the beautifully dark world Opeth creates."
 Brandon Stosuy of Pitchfork praised Opeth's diverse musical influences and instrumentation, as a blend of "prog, jazz, stoner haze, blues-rock, Indian raga, pastoral tips, and acid-tinged freakers."
 Exclaim! reviewer Max Deneau similarly praised their songwriting and musicianship as key to Opeth's formula, whilst commenting on the addition of keyboardist Per Wiberg as having added "a volatile new dynamic to the band."
 Keith Bergman of Blabbermouth.net gave the album ten out of ten, one of only 21 albums to achieve a perfect rating from the site.
 Decibel called Ghost Reveries "achingly beautiful, sometimes unabashedly brutal, often a combination of both."
 The Aquarian Weekly placed Ghost Reveries among the band's finest work, writing: "This record was in the running for best metal release of the year before it even came out and now that it has, it may very well have decimated any competition."

 Ghost Reveries was named the best album of 2005 by Metal Hammer.
 It was also ranked No. 1 on PopMatters "Best Metal Albums of 2005" and on webzine Metal Storm.
 Ghost Reveries appeared on many end of year lists, including Kerrang!, Terrorizer, Drowned In Sound and The Village Voices Pazz & Jop poll.
 In a retrospective list, Loudwire named it the best metal album of 2005.

-In 2014, TeamRock put Ghost Reveries at #46 on their "Top 100 Greatest Prog Albums of All Time" list commenting that "this was a partial concept album, with Satanism as its theme.
+In 2014, TeamRock put Ghost Reveries at No. 46 on their "Top 100 Greatest Prog Albums of All Time" list commenting that "this was a partial concept album, with Satanism as its theme.
 It’s now regarded as one of the defining albums of 21st-century progressive metal."
-Loudwire placed the album at #3 on their "Top 100 Hard Rock and Heavy Metal Albums of the 21st Century" list, only being beaten out by System of a Down's Toxicity (#2) and Tool's Lateralus (#1).
+Loudwire placed the album at No. 3 on their "Top 100 Hard Rock and Heavy Metal Albums of the 21st Century" list, only being beaten out by System of a Down's Toxicity (#2) and Tool's Lateralus (#1).